guidcruncher/node-pipewire/README.md

 ## Getting started

-A sammple docker-compose.yml is included.
+A sample docker-compose.yml is included and reproduced below.

 You can mount the configuration folder by applying a bind mount to /local/config to obtain all the configuration files.